Squamous cell carcinoma of the lung

 There are two possible explanations for finding more than one tumour:

 2. The tumours have developed separately.
 This is the more likely explanation when the tumours are of different types.
-For example, one tumour is a squamous cell carcinoma and the other is an adenocarcinoma.
+For example, one tumour is a SCC and the other is an adenocarcinoma.
 In this situation, the tumours are considered separate primaries and not metastatic disease.

 What does pleural invasion mean and why is it important?